DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Creating Models

+Models are objects that will represent data in the Gantt chart.
+Gantt can load data either in [JSON or XML formats](desktop/supported_data_formats.md#json).

+There are two types of data representation in Gantt: Task and Links.
-We will add two models: one for a task and another one for a link.
+So we should create two simple models: one for tasks and another one for links.

 ####Task Model